CalamityAdam/iot/rails/projects/first_routes/README.md

 ## First Routes

+To start, generate a new, blank Rails project. **Make sure to have at least Rails 5.2.0 installed.** To see which version of Rails you have installed, run `rails -v`.
+If you have anything less than 5.2.0, run `gem update rails`.
-To start, generate a new, blank Rails project. **Make sure to use Postgres as your database.** You can do this by appending `--database=postgresql` to the end of your `rails new project_name` command.
+**Next, make sure to use Postgres as your database.** You can do this by appending `--database=postgresql` to the end of your `rails new project_name` command.
 When using Postgres, you then need to setup the database by running `bundle exec rails db:create`.

+By default, Rails protects against cross-site request forgery (CSRF) by checking the authenticity of a certain token for POST requests.
+We won't worry about that for now. **Just for this assignment, add the line `config.action_controller.default_protect_from_forgery = false` right after `config.load_defaults 5.2` in the `config/application.rb` file.** Then you won't need to include the authenticity token in your POST params; we'll learn about what that means later.

-Go to `config/routes.rb` and generate your first routes with:
+Next, go to `config/routes.rb` and generate your first routes with:

 ```ruby
 resources :users